VotePlay Blog · Sports Engagement

 Live sport already has the most emotionally engaged audience in media.
 Real-time polling does not manufacture engagement from nothing — it channels existing emotion into a structured interaction that is measurable, shareable, and repeatable.

 The clubs and broadcasters seeing the best results are not running one poll per match.
 They are building a poll architecture: pre-match predictions, in-play reaction polls, half-time ratings, and post-match awards.
 Each poll feeds the next.
 Fans who vote once are primed to vote again.
-Season-long gamification mechanics keep them coming back even when the team is losing.
+Season-long poll formats and recurring themes keep them coming back even when the team is losing.

 Start with one poll format — the MVP vote is the easiest entry point — and measure the participation rate.
 Then layer in a second format the following match.
 Within a season, you will have a self-reinforcing engagement system that your competitors do not have.